 The founding partners were distinguished attorneys with well-known clients who made valuable contributions to the profession and the City of New York.
 James C. Carter argued three dozen cases before the U.S. Supreme Court and was a member of the legal team that successfully sued the politician William “Boss” Tweed for corruption and graft.
 He was called “possibly the most famous lawyer in the country” and “perhaps the most respected appellate advocate in the nation” at the turn of the 20th century.
 Lewis Cass Ledyard was personal counsel to J.P.
 Morgan and a founder and President of the New York Public Library, and John G. Milburn was a law clerk to Grover Cleveland and Supreme Court counsel for John D. Rockefeller’s Standard Oil.

 For over one-and-a-half centuries, Carter Ledyard & Milburn has maintained its principal office on Wall Street in New York City, the sole exception being a brief period from 1929-1934 when the firm occupied a nearby space at 41 Broad Street.
-Following that period, the firm moved to 2 Wall Street, where it has operated to this day.
+Following that period, the firm moved to 2 Wall Street.

 Since 1904, when Carter Ledyard & Milburn had only five lawyers, the firm has steadily built its practice.
 Today, the firm has about 100 lawyers spanning a broad range of practice areas, including many facets of litigation, corporate law, trusts & estates, real estate, intellectual property, tax law and non-profit/tax-exempt organizations.
 A full list of the firm’s practice areas is available here.